Presentation science applied to your slides can make a difference to the outcome of your presentation.

 Brain Rule #11: Male and female brains work differently.

-One way of applying presentation science is to get the font size right.
+One simple way to apply presentation science is to get the font size right.
 We know that eyesight can deteriorate with age.
 There’s a statistic bandied about that your minimum font size needs to be half the average age of your audience.
 So, a bunch of directors around 50?
 Go for 25pt.
+A room full of eagle-eyed students?
+Can you really go for 10pt…?
+No is the answer!

-Font size usually needs to be a minimum of 18pt for presentations – don’t go thinking you can get away with 10pt if you’re presenting to Gen Z because of that ‘half the average age’ rule!
+Minimum font size rule-of-thumb is 18pt for presentations – so don’t go thinking you can get away with 10pt if you’re presenting to Gen Z because of that ‘half the average age’ rule!

-Other factors include the size of the screen, the relative size of the font, how far away the audience is from the screen and the resolution.
-These factors can vary: so just don’t forget 18pt as a minimum for the text on your slides.
-(This assumes your canvas is the default PowerPoint size too).
+And don’t forget to consider other factors: the size of the screen, the relative size of the font, how far away the audience is from the screen and also the resolution.
+These factors can vary: but you won’t go too far wrong with the default of 18pt as a minimum for the text on your slides.
+(Assuming your canvas is the default PowerPoint size too).

 What if your audience is predominantly male or female?